Fascism in Uruguay: Nazism

-Telegram sent by Adolf Hitler and its subsequent full response by Gabriel Terra during the Rincón del Bonete construction works.

 A number of Nazi political movements were founded among German Uruguayan immigrants with the explicit approval of the Marzist government, taking advantage of the relative isolationism the community had kept since their arrival to the country.
 The arrival of émigrés of the Weimar Republic was key for the transmission of the prevailing anti-democratic sentiment of the German people at that time.

 In 1933, the local subsidiary of the NSDAP was founded in Montevideo by Julius Dalldorf, following the directions of the Auslandorganization of the German party.
 A previous national socialist movement had been started in 1931 by German immigrants.
 The movement promoted the diffusion of German media in Uruguay and edited its own newspaper, the Deutsche Wacht.
 National Socialists clashed with the Marzist dictatorship, dismissing it as conservative, partisan and "demoliberal".
 Nevertheless, many local conservatives showed positive views of German authoritarianism, such as Colorado deputy Chouhy Terra.

 Uruguayan Nazis took part in many antisemitic activities, such as boycotts and violent attacks of Jewish shops.